jeffyguo/simple-transcribe/README.md

 5. Create a Google Cloud Storage bucket to hold your audio.
 See [documentation](https://cloud.google.com/storage/).

 6. Turn your audio recording into a FLAC file (Audacity works great).
 Take note of the sample rate.
+If you have a stereo recording, mix it down to mono.
+(The service only works with single channel audio right now.)

 7. Upload the audio recording onto your Google Cloud Storage bucket, and make it public.
 (Again, not the best security practice, but this is a fast way to get started.)